Otero County Court Records

 - Search online.
 Use the statewide Case Lookup portal to search by party name, case number, or attorney.
 The Odyssey Public Access system also provides electronic case records for registered users.
 For more comprehensive document-level searching, re:SearchNM covers civil, criminal, family, and probate cases across all 33 New Mexico counties.

 - Submit a written request.
 The Twelfth Judicial District Court provides a fillable Records Request Form that can be mailed or delivered to the court.
 The form requires the plaintiff and defendant names, case number, case type, and filing date.
-Requesters may check a box to receive the entire case file.
+You can check a box to request the entire case file.

 - Visit the courthouse in person.
 Court dockets and case files can be inspected at the appropriate clerk's office during business hours.
 Requests to the District Court can also be submitted through the IPRA online request form maintained by the New Mexico Administrative Office of the Courts.